Should Stock Market Futures Be Your Trading Future?

 In past decades, this occurred in an “open outcry” system where such agreements were physically bid upon in a trading pit.
 During the 21st century, a specialist system — one where such auctions occur electronically — replaced this system.

 As mentioned before, futures generally carry much higher risks than individual stocks.
-The risk is such that the CFTC describes stock market futures as “rarely suitable” for individual investors.
 Individuals can’t only lose all of their initial investments, but they may also have to pay more than the initial investment in certain instances.

 Investors must also deposit an amount of money with their broker called a margin.
 The amount deposited when they initiate a trade is called the initial margin.
 Traders must also have on deposit a maintenance margin at all times — aka money that the broker can claim should a futures trade lose money.
 If the investment falls at or below the maintenance margin, the broker makes a margin call and closes the trade.